gitjs/redux-form-with-ajv/README.md

 # redux-form-with-ajv

 This package combines redux-form with json-schema.
+It transforms the generated ajv errors to a way that redux-form can work with.
 As validation library it uses [ajv](https://github.com/epoberezkin/ajv).
-It works universal so you can use it in frontend with client-side or server-side rendering.
+It works universal, so you can use it in frontend with client-side or server-side rendering.

 The basic usage also include [ajv-errors](https://github.com/epoberezkin/ajv-errors) so you can diretly customize your messages within a json-schema.
 The advanced usage give you more control about ajv itself, as well about customize your errors by a callback.

 ## Installation
 ```npm install --save redux-form-with-ajv```